-Effective upon completion of this offering, our compensation committee will be composed of , with serving as chairperson of the committee.
-Our board of directors has determined that each of is "independent" as defined in the rules of The NASDAQ Stock Market.
-The composition of our compensation committee meets the requirements for independence under the listing standards of The NASDAQ Stock Market, including the applicable transition rules.
-Our board of directors intends to cause our compensation committee to be comprised of only directors that are independent under the rules of The NASDAQ Stock Market within one year of the date of this prospectus.
-The compensation committee's responsibilities upon completion of this offering will include:
+Our compensation committee will be composed of James A. Bristol, Ph.D., Liam Ratcliffe, M.D., Ph.D. and Dennis L. Walsh, with Dr. Bristol serving as chairperson of the committee.
+Our board of directors has determined that each of Dr. Bristol, Dr. Ratcliffe and Mr. Walsh is "independent" as defined in the applicable rules of The NASDAQ Stock Market.
+The composition of our compensation committee will meet the requirements for independence under the listing standards of The NASDAQ Stock Market.
+The compensation committee's responsibilities will include:

-- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer;
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer; - reviewing and approving the compensation of our other executive officers; - · reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans;

-- reviewing and approving the compensation of our other executive officers; - · reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.
+- reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - preparing the compensation committee report to be included in our annual proxy statement or Annual Report on Form 10-K; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.